 I hope you had a delightful Christmas weekend, experiencing the peace of Christ in your life.
-We are back to work with a really important question from Josh in South Carolina: “Pastor John, in your book God is the Gospel, you make this statement: ‘The gospel is not a way to get people to heaven; it is a way to get people to God.’
-You then close chapter 3 saying, ‘If we do not see him and savor him as our greatest fortune, we have not obeyed or believed the gospel.’
-Are you saying that those who acknowledge their need of Christ’s propitiation to be justified, and stand righteous before God, yet fall short of God being the object of their affections, are not effectively justified by the gospel?”
+We are back to work with a really important question from Josh in South Carolina: “Pastor John, in your book God is the Gospel, you make this statement: ‘The gospel is not a way to get people to heaven; it is a way to get people to God’ (47).
+You then close chapter 3 saying, ‘If we do not see him and savor him as our greatest fortune, we have not obeyed or believed the gospel’ (56).
+Are you saying that those who acknowledge their need of Christ’s propitiation to be justified and stand righteous before God yet fall short of God being the object of their affections are not effectively justified by the gospel?”

 Therefore, coming to Jesus so as not to hunger and believing in Jesus so as not to thirst are parallel.
 And I think they are referring to the same reality.
 Jesus is the bread that satisfies the hunger of the soul.
 And Jesus is the living water that satisfies the thirst of the soul.
 And coming and believing are virtually interchangeable in these parallel statements.
 And so coming so as not to hunger and believing so as not to thirst are the same.

-Therefore, I believe that if we do not see and savor Jesus as the supreme satisfaction of our souls, we don’t believe in Jesus in a saving way.
-But I am not adding anything to faith — like, you have got to believe, be justified, and then you have got to do something else to go to heaven, or something like that.
+Therefore, I do believe that if we do not see and savor Jesus as the supreme satisfaction of our souls, we don’t believe in Jesus in a saving way.
+But I am not adding anything to faith — like, you’ve got to believe to be justified, and then you’ve got to do something else to go to heaven, or something like that.
 That is not the point.
-The point is, I am pressing into faith in the New Testament.
+The point is: I am pressing into faith in the New Testament.
 I am pressing into numerous places in the Bible where saving faith is more than knowledge, more than agreement, and more than trust or receiving of a partial Christ.

 The issue is not perfection.
-The issue is, Have I set my face with as much of my heart and as much of my mind and as much of my soul and my strength as I can to treasure God in Christ above all things?
-And I have more or less success just like believing rises and falls.
-The fact is that it is not a criticism of my view to say that treasuring Jesus rises and falls and therefore you can’t equate it with faith.
+The issue is: Have I set my face, with as much of my heart and as much of my mind and as much of my soul and my strength as I can, to treasure God in Christ above all things?
+And I have more or less success, just like believing rises and falls.
+The fact is that it is not a criticism of my view to say that treasuring Jesus rises and falls, and therefore you can’t equate it with faith.
 Whoa, wait a minute.
 Faith rises and falls every day.
 Justifying faith rises and falls every day.
+John wrote,

-John wrote, “He came to his own, and his own people did not receive him.
-But to all who did receive him, who believed in his name, he gave the right to become children of God” (John 1:11–12).
-We become children of God through receiving Jesus, that is, believing.
-That is what belief is.
-Belief is a receiving.
-It is a reception.
+We become children of God through receiving Jesus — that is, believing.
+That is what belief is: belief is a receiving; it is a reception.
 And I am simply pressing the issue that comes out over and over again in the Bible that to receive him as a forgiver of sins, to receive him as a guilt-remover, to receive him as a door out of hell, to receive him as a healer of the body, and not to receive him as a Treasure to satisfy the soul is not to believe on Jesus.
 Jesus is not honored and the Father is not glorified where he is welcomed only for his gifts and not for himself.

 I am not adding anything to faith.
 I am trying to define faith biblically so that it can have a transforming effect upon the world, which it so desperately needs right now.
 And there is more there in the Bible about the nature of faith than is often seen.